PIONEERS IN INDUSTRIAL ENZYMES

 He also serves on the Board of Directors of HyTest (Finland), a leading supplier of reagents for the in-vitro diagnostic market.
 Alex received his MBA from the Robert Kennedy College, Switzerland in 2005.

 Matti has an MBA and a biotechnology engineering degree from Turku University of Applied Sciences.
-Matti has +10 years of experience in industrial biotechnology, starting with Genencor/DuPont.
+Matti has more than a decade of experience in industrial biotechnology, starting with Genencor/DuPont.

 Sami-Pekka has B.Sc. in engineering and a degree in marketing.
 He has more than two decades of experience in serving pulp and paper industry.
 During this time he has been holding various management positions in sales organizations of chemical solution providers.